rparang/github-blog/content/coderbyte_bracket_matcher.md

 }
 ```

 Let's see how these perform against one another.
 To do this, I need some text with lots of parentheses.
-Some [Lisp sample code](https://web.archive.org/web/20210622222916/http://rezaparang.com/lisp.txt) should work just fine.
+Some Lisp sample code is at the bottom of the post.

 I defined the Lisp text as `string` and pit the two functions against each other.
 Firing up Chrome's console: